 Hybrid DNS - turn ON/OFF the HEIMDAL DNS Server that runs locally on the DNS Server to filter the DNS queries;

-Domains Whitelist - allows you to whitelist a domain/sub-domain for the users in your network;
+Domains Allowlist - allows you to whitelist a domain/sub-domain for the users in your network;

-Domains Blacklist - allows you to blacklist a domain/sub-domain for the users in your network;
+Domains Blocklist - allows you to blacklist a domain/sub-domain for the users in your network;

 Block By Category - this feature allows you to block groups of domains that are included in a category (example: Social, Sports, Gambling, Finance, Health, and others):

 Custom block pages - this feature allows you to add a custom HTML block page that will replace the default Heimdal block page when Threat Prevention - Network intercepts and blocks access to a malicious domain (or blacklisted domain):

 Note: If you are using TPE and TPN, when it comes to whitelisting/blacklisting TPN will have priority.
 For example, if you blacklist a domain in TPN, but not in TPE, even if the endpoint has that domain whitelisted in the Group Policy, the user will get the block banner since TPN is the first to filter that domain.

 Access Rule* - add your Public IP Address(es) to filter traffic through our DNS Servers.
 Here you can specify a Public IP Address or a Subnet;